hypernormalisation/MinecraftTips/optimisations.md

 ## Details
 - clouds: keep them off, the texture pack supplies their own, better looking ones
 - trees (fast/smart/fancy): probably worth keeping this set to "smart" so the trees are a little transulcent.
 If you're having frame issues then they still look fine in "fast".
+- fog: very little difference for me, but my testing was in a sunny biome.
+Could have significant effects in storms etc.
+- translucent blocks: very little difference
+- swamp colours: keep on for looks
+- alternate blocks: same as above - can look dodgy without

+None of the rest of the Details video options seem to matter very much.

+## Quality
+- mipmap settings don't do much for me but someone confirming this would be nice
+- the anisotropic filtering/antialiasing are not enabled when shaders are so you can skip this
+- emissive textures you *very much want on* as they make some shader packs look very wonky
+- better grass and snow can maybe save a couple of frames, but not much.
+If you're struggling turn them off.

+Nothing else in the Quality options seems very relevant to performance.

+## Performance
+Most options here can be left apart from the following:

+- Smooth FPS: seems to cost wayyyyy too many frames in its pusrsuit of steadying the output, turn it off.
+- Chunk Updates: put it lower if you have lag or FPS issues, otherwise 4-5 seems more responsive.

 # Texture packs